Missiles target US consulate in north Iraq, no casualties

-The official, who spoke on condition of anonymity because information was still coming in, said it was still not certain exactly how many were fired and exactly where they landed.
-It also wasn’t clear if there were other casualties.
+The U.S. defense official, who spoke on condition of anonymity because information was still coming in, said it was still not certain exactly how many missiles were fired and exactly where they landed.

 The Iraqi security officials said there were no immediate report of casualties from the attack, which occurred shortly after midnight and caused material damage in the area.
 They spoke on condition of anonymity in line with regulations.

-One of the officials said the ballistic missiles were fired from Iran, without elaborating.
+One of the Iraqi officials said the ballistic missiles were fired from Iran, without elaborating.
+The U.S. officials could not confirm the type of missile.

+The second U.S. official said the incident was being investigated by the government of Iraq and the Kurdish Regional Government.
+The U.S. condemned what it called an “outrageous attack against Iraqi sovereignty and display of violence,” the official said in a statement.

-The attack comes several days after an Israeli strike near Damascus, Syria killed two members of Iran’s Revolutionary Guard.
+The attack came several days after an Israeli strike near Damascus, Syria, killed two members of Iran’s Revolutionary Guard.
 Iran’s foreign ministry strongly condemned the attack Wednesday and vowed revenge.

 On Sunday, Iran’s state-run IRNA news agency quoted Iraqi media acknowledging the attacks in Irbil, without saying where they originated.

-Note: This story has been corrected to show U.S. officials did not say the U.S. consulate had been been damaged.